 As you can see the workflow is seamless.
 You even have to do this for all attachments you simply want to view even though the device comes standard with Adobe Reader.

 Now this last part is the killer.
 There is no native messaging client on the device, it’s all corp mail or web mail.
 There isn’t even a GMail client for the device.
-In fact, apart from the media and game apps loaded onto the device by default, the PlayBook is pretty useless without a WiFi connection.
+In fact, apart from the media and game apps loaded onto the device by default, the PlayBook is pretty useless without a WiFi connection, this is why I think collaborating using Eatel Business is one of the best options in order to have a great internet source.

 The saddest part of all is the fact that tomorrow morning, I have to tell our directors that the BlackBerry Tablet that they have eagerly been waiting for the past 6 months, still can’t do what the very similar 32GB WiFi iPad does out of the box without the BES client access license, the extra software and the new set of policies.
 If I want to read a corporate email with an attachment on the iPad, no problem.
 If I just happen to have Pages, Numbers or Keynote installed on my iPad, I can even edit it up and send it off again in email straight form the device.
 Those emails are even encrypted on the iPad and can be remotely wiped if I get fired or leave my iPad on the counter at Second Cup.